 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230) ("ASU 2016-18"), which requires that amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 For public entities, ASU 2016-18 is effective for fiscal years beginning after December 15, 2017 and interim periods within those fiscal years.
 For non-public entities and emerging growth companies that choose to take advantage of the extended transition period, the standard is effective for fiscal years beginning after December 15, 2018.
 Early adoption is permitted for all entities.
 As early adoption was permitted, the Company adopted this standard retrospectively as of December 31, 2018.
-Restricted cash is now included as a component of cash, cash equivalents and restricted cash on the Company's consolidated statement of cash flows.
-Upon the adoption of ASU 2016-18, the amount of cash and cash equivalents previously presented on the consolidated statements of cash flows for the year ended December 31, 2017 increased by less than \$0.1 million as of beginning of the year and by \$0.1 million as of end of the year and for the year ended December 31, 2016 increased by less than \$0.1 as of the end of the year to reflect the inclusion of restricted cash in the amount reported for changes in cash, cash equivalents and restricted cash.
+Restricted cash is now included as a component of cash, cash equivalents previously presented on the consolidated statement of cash flows for the year ended December 31, 2017 increased by less than \$0.1 million as of beginning of the year and by \$0.1 million as of end of the year and for the year ended December 31, 2016 increased by less than \$0.1 as of the end of the year to reflect the inclusion of restricted cash in the amount reported for changes in cash, cash equivalents and restricted cash.